 Automated GRUB Restoration Using Boot Repair

-- Create a Bootable Boot Repair USB Using YUMI
+- Create Bootable Boot Repair USB

-- Boot from the Boot Repair USB
+- Boot from Boot Repair USB

-- Insert the USB drive and restart your computer.
+- Insert USB and restart.

 - Launch Boot Repair